 Once the cup is inserted, you should hear it pop open.
 Gently tug on the ring to ensure that the seal is created.

-Please rest assured that it takes time to get used to a menstrual cup and can take a few tries to get it right - just remember to stay calm throughout the process.
+Please rest assured that it takes time to get used to a menstrual cup and can take a few tries to get it right - a great beginners tip is to remember to stay calm and take deep breathes throughout the process.

 step 4: removing your asan cup